To be Saved Spirit, Soul, and Body

 And He places His love in us….for God, for the brethren, and for others.
 (John 13:34-35)

 This is all brought about by acts of our will.
-As you yield your will to the Holy Spirit, you find yourself being borne along….as the sails on a ship in the wind.
+As you yield your will to the Holy Spirit, you find yourself being borne along…..as the sails of a ship, which are up are filled with the wind.

 This is learned….though we receive the Holy Spirit at new birth, yet we have to learn to yield to Him.